gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 1. On the front of the digit PCB, align the electrolytic capacitor "-" sign opposite the "+" printed on the PCB for capacitor "c1", see the picture below.
 Insert the pins into the through holes, then turn the digit PCB over to the back side and solder the capacitor.
 ![digitpcbcapacitor-1](../img/digit-pcb/1-digit-pcb-capacitor.webp)
 1. On the front of the digit PCB, insert the ceramic capacitor pins into the through holes titled "c2".
-Note that ceramic capacitors do not have polarity and can be inserted in any direction.
 Turn the digit PCB over to the back and solder the capacitor.
+!!! note
+    Ceramic capacitors do not have polarity and can be inserted in any direction.
 ![digitpcbcapacitor-2](../img/digit-pcb/2-digit-pcb-capacitor.webp)
-1. On the back of the digit PCB, cut the pins flush, resolder to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
+3. On the back of the digit PCB, cut the pins flush, resolder to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![digitpcbcapacitor-3](../img/digit-pcb/3-digit-pcb-capacitor.webp)

 ## Add the 20 pin Headers and Install the Microcontroller